UK proposes the ban on petro-products from Russia but it can not do it immediately as it will hurt UK's economy, says the UK government!

 The elimination of oil imports is in addition to existing trade, financial and personal sanctions already imposed by the UK against Putin’s regime and those who support him in his war against Ukraine.

 Russian oil is already being ostracised by the market, with nearly 70% of Russian oil currently struggling to find a buyer, and in a competitive global market demand will quickly be met by alternative suppliers.

-On 1 March Russian ships were banned from UK ports and authorities were granted new powers to detain Russian vessels.
+The UK is not dependent on Russian natural gas, making up less than 4% of our supply.
 Ministers are also exploring options to reduce this further.
 The Prime Minister confirmed that the government will set out an energy strategy to set out the UK’s long term plans for greater energy security, including both renewable and domestic oil and gas supplies.

 Note to editors